fornwall/rust-script/README.md

      5: }
 ```

+### Environment Variables

+The following environment variables are provided to scripts by `cargo-script`:

+- `CARGO_SCRIPT_BASE_PATH`: the base path used by `cargo-script` to resolve relative dependency paths.
+Note that this is *not* necessarily the same as either the working directory, or the directory in which the script is being compiled.

+- `CARGO_SCRIPT_PKG_NAME`: the generated package name of the script.

+- `CARGO_SCRIPT_SAFE_NAME`: the file name of the script (sans file extension) being run.
+For scripts, this is derived from the script's filename.
+May also be `"expr"` or `"loop"` for those invocations.

+- `CARGO_SCRIPT_SCRIPT_PATH`: absolute path to the script being run, assuming one exists.
+Set to the empty string for expressions.

 ### Templates

 You can use templates to avoid having to re-specify common code and dependencies.
 You can view a list of your templates by running `cargo-script templates list` (note the hyphen), or show the folder in which they should be stored by running `cargo-script templates show`.
 You can dump the contents of a template using `cargo-script templates dump NAME`.